ShaunReass2/MidTermProject/README.md

 ### How to Run

-Upon landing on the splash page, a user is greeted with the Contract Management System (CMS) banner and moto at the top center, a top navbar allowing login (for established account holders only), two links for Administrator and Contractor sign up to the platform, and a bottom footer with developer names and information.
+Upon landing on the splash page, a user is greeted with the Contractor Management System (CMS) banner and moto at the top center, a top navbar allowing login (for established account holders only), two links for Administrator and Contractor sign up to the platform, and a bottom footer with developer names and information.

 For a person to use the platform, they must either sign up using one of the two links under the CMS banner: 1) Administrator Sign Up or 2) Contractor Sign Up.